jeremydcherry/jeremydcherry.github.io/content/discography-dive.md

 ![The Cure](/images/discography-dive/takeaway-12.jpg)

-## 12. The Cure’s catalog goes beyond a teenage obsession.
+## 12. The Cure goes beyond a teenage obsession.

 As a teenager obsessed with the Emo scene, I became enamored with the Cure.
 They embodied the moodiness I felt in these years but also offered the right amount of synthy brightness I needed to break out of the goth-rock phase.
 As years went on I always wondered, how would I view this teenage obsession in the years to come?
 Would I get just as much satisfaction listening to a record teenage Jeremy wore out on CD?
 The answer was a resounding yes.
 The Cure's catalog is more than it's early punk foundation, even more than their formational goth stage, it's emblematic of a group who always experimented with interesting moods.
 Robert Smith's brooding poetry layered atop these soundscapes created an experience unlike any of their peers.